SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 in the menu: __Options > Edit metadata > compatibility__.

 The font compatibility dialog will automatically detect which fonts are used in your exposition.
-You can then easily select which font you want to have as a replacement.
+You will then be asked to select a replacement font for each one.

 ### Safely trying a migration:

-If you have a very complex exposition with many tools, we highly recommend to first try the font migration on a copy instead of the original (!).
+If you have a very complex exposition with many tools, we highly recommend to first try the font migration on a copy instead of the original exposition (!).
 You can make a copy by:

 1. go to your profile page
 2. click the ☰ -> "manage versions" option on the exposition